v-community/v_by_example/examples/strings/strings.md

 # Strings

 In V one can define strings using the `:=` operator.
 Strings (like other variables) are immutable by default.
 One is free to use `""` or `''` to denote a string.
-When using `vfmt` all double quoted strings will be converted to single quoted ones unless it contains a single quote character.
+When using `vfmt` all double quoted-strings will be converted to single-quoted ones unless it contains a single quote character.

 ```go
 name := 'Bob'